 - 1 Ensure that the two devices you want to set up are within WiFi range of one another. - 2 Look for a WPS button on each device.
-If the device does not have one, log into its configuration utility and locate the button (see the device's User's Guide for how to do this for the Zyxel Device, see Section 9.5 on page 250). - 3 Press the button on one of the devices (it doesn't matter which).
+If the device does not have one, log into its configuration utility and locate the button (see the device's User's Guide for how to do this for the Zyxel Device). - 3 Press the button on one of the devices (it does not matter which).
 For the Zyxel Device you must press the WiFi button for more than 5 seconds. - 4 Within 2 minutes, press the button on the other device.
 The registrar sends the network name (SSID) and security key through a secure connection to the enrollee.